 Please email suggestions of other sources of data to add to this collection to firstname.lastname@example.org.

-CSE has obtained the full Display Energy Certificate Register dataset for all UK public buildings from the Department of Communities and Local Government (CLG), under the Environmental Information Regulations.
+In 2011, CSE obtained the full Display Energy Certificate Register dataset for all UK public buildings from the Department of Communities and Local Government (CLG), under the Environmental Information Regulations.
 Read about how we did it here.